 Tenancy in Common (TIC) – A form of ownership of property by multiple people in which each person owns an undivided interest in the property.
 Unlike the joint tenancy form of ownership, each person's ownership interest in the property does not have to be equal.
 Unless restricted by a separate agreement, each owner's undivided interest can be freely sold or gifted during such owner's lifetime without the consent of the other co-owner(s).
 At death, TIC property passes to the beneficiaries of such deceased owner's will (or to the heirs-at-law if the deceased owner died without a will).
 The surviving owner does NOT automatically inherit the deceased owner's interest in the property unless the surviving owner is the beneficiary of the property under the will of the deceased owner.
 Each owner of TIC property has a right of partition which permits each owner the ability to force the division or sale of the property.

 Tennessee Community Property Trust - A special type of trust that allows spouses to convert individually or jointly-owned property to community property by transferring it to a Tennessee community property trust.
 The primary benefit of owning community property is that upon the first spouse's death, both spouses' ownership in the community property receives a step up in basis to the fair market value of the property.
 If the surviving spouse subsequently sells the community property there are no capital gains.
 A Tennessee Community Property Trust can also be used to equalize asset ownership between spouses and to receive valuation discounts for fractional ownership of real property or closely-held business interests.
+For more information about the benefits of community property, click here.

 Tennessee Investment Services Trust - A self-settled irrevocable DAPT in which the grantor is also a beneficiary of the trust.
 The trustee can make income and (limited) principal payments to the grantor.
 The grantor can remove and appoint trustees and act as the investment advisor to the trust.
 In addition, the DAPT can be set up as a “Grantor Trust,” so that the trust's income is taxed to the grantor using the grantor's social security number, thus alleviating the need to file a separate federal tax return for the trust.
 So long as a creditor does not seek assets transferred to the trust within the later of two years after transfer or six months after the creditor knows or reasonably knows of the transfer, the creditor is barred from reaching the assets.